ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1.md

 	} );
 ```

-Now look at `index.html`.
-We added the `<abbr>` element - it won't work just yet, but we'll fix that in a couple of steps.
+Now take look at `index.html`.
+We added the `<abbr>` element - it will not work just yet, but we will fix that in a couple of steps.

 ```html
 <!DOCTYPE html>